We are reader-supported. Links on our site may earn us a commission. More about us

 • Frequency response: 50 Hz – 20 kHz

-For anybody who’s interested, just know that the SM7B is a little gain-hungry.
-So, while many modern audio interfaces may be up to the task, it might be worth your time to look into buying an external preamp to power it.
+For anybody who’s interested, just know that the SM7B is rather gain-hungry.
+So, while most top audio interfaces may be up to the task, I highly suggest investing in a quality external preamp beforehand.

 What I like